jrenaud90/TidalPy/README.md

   * *Performance*: [Numba](https://doi.org/10.1145/2833157.2833162), [Cython](https://www.doi.org/10.1109/MCSE.2010.118)

 # Acknowledgements
-TidalPy was partially developed with support from NASA Goddard Space Flight Center's Sellers Exoplanet Environments Collaboration (SEEC) and Geodesy ISFMs.
+TidalPy was partially developed with support from NASA Goddard Space Flight Center's  Sellers Exoplanet Environments Collaboration (SEEC) and Planetary Geodesy ISFMs.
 TidalPy is partially based upon work supported by NASA under award number 80GSFC21M0002 and the Center for Research and Exploration in Space Science & Technology II (CRESST II) administered at the University of Maryland, College Park.

 TidalPy has been improved by numerous contributors some of which you can find [here](https://github.com/jrenaud90/TidalPy/graphs/contributors).